DandelionSprout/adfilt/Wiki/Status for rare languages.md

 * Mongolian (AdGuard Base)
 * Welsh (EasyList)
 * Malagasy (Ad Removal List for Unusual Ads *de facto*, unless more than 1 site with ads are found)
+* Zulu (Ad Removal List for Unusual Ads *de facto*, unless more than 1 site with ads are found.
+A uAssets report is planned soon as of mid-March 2023.)

 ### Sites not yet checked
 * Burmese